jesskelsall/astarus/characters/sharakas.md

 ## Summary

-Sharakas is the innkeeper of the [Head & Haft](../places/buildings/inns-taverns/head-and-haft.md) in [Arnaside](../places/settlements/villages/arnaside.md).
+Sharakas is the innkeeper of the [Head and Haft](../places/buildings/inns-taverns/head-and-haft.md) in [Arnaside](../places/settlements/villages/arnaside.md).
 He is a *Malneshi*.

 He is a bit of a coward, having previously chosen to run from his problems, renouncing his clan in the process of doing so.
 As a result he is conflicted about his choices, but hopes he can do [Malnesh](../gods/deities/malnesh.md) proud.